mrkkrp/markkarpov.com/tutorial/megaparsec.md

   tutorials.

 It would be impractical to try to cover all these libraries, and so we will focus on `megaparsec`.
-More precisely, we are going to cover the version 9, which by the time this book is published will probably have replaced the older versions almost everywhere.
+More precisely, we are going to cover version 9, which by the time this book is published will probably have replaced the older versions almost everywhere.

 ## `ParsecT` and `Parsec` monads

 `ParsecT` is the main parser monad transformer and the central data type in `megaparsec`. `ParsecT e s m a` is parametrized like this:

-* `e` is the type of custom component of error messages.
+* `e` is the type of the custom component of error messages.
 If we do not want anything custom (and for now we do not), we just use `Void` from the `Data.Void` module.

-* `s` is the type of input stream. `megaparsec` works out-of-the-box with `String`, strict and lazy `Text`, and strict and lazy `ByteString`s.
+* `s` is the type of the input stream. `megaparsec` works out of the box with `String`, strict and lazy `Text`, and strict and lazy `ByteString`s.
 It is also possible to work with custom input streams.

 * `m` is the inner monad of the `ParsecT` monad transformer.

-* `a` is the monadic value, result of parsing.
+* `a` is the monadic value, the result of parsing.

 Since most of the time `m` is nothing but `Identity`, the `Parsec` type synonym is quite useful: